 - Keyboard Shortcut: Hold any modifier keys (or none), then press another key.

-With these combinations you have an unlimited ways of creating the gestures you prefer, whether it’s the Mouse or the Keyboard.
+With these combinations, you have unlimited ways of creating the gestures you prefer, whether it’s the Mouse or the Keyboard.
 For Eg. – For the Google Search Gesture I user Alt + Space.
 Now when I highlight a word on a webpage and hit Alt + Space – Google Search results for that term open in a new window.
 You can use any combination comfortable for you.

-It also lets you save your gestures on your computer, if you want to manually move them on other computer or share it with friends.
+It also lets you save your gestures on your computer if you want to manually move them on other computer or share it with friends.
 Quite a useful feature.

 Like I have said before this is a near perfect extension for navigation shortcuts and mouse gestures for Google Chrome, but it still has some chinks in its armor.
-However the developer is ever helpful and rectifies the bugs soon after they are reported.
-No wonder its one of the most popular extensions in Google Chrome Extensions gallery.
+However, the developer is ever helpful and rectifies the bugs soon after they are reported.
+No wonder it’s one of the most popular extensions in Google Chrome Extensions gallery.